 • Motto for the bride and groom: We are a work in progress with a lifetime contract.
 (Phyllis Koss)

 • Marriage is a journey through predictable passages, or stages, of love.
 These stages —romance, power struggle, cooperation, mutuality, and co-creativity—are sequential seasons of love in marriage.
 Each stage has its own challenges and opportunities, and each builds on each other, eventually bringing your love to its full potential.
-(From the book, Saving Your Marriage Before it Starts by Dr’s Les and Leslie Parrott)
+(Drs Les and Leslie Parrott)

 • The first change the woman must adjust to is no longer being a bride.
-(Sheryl Nissinen, The Conscious Bride)
+(Sheryl Nissinen)

 • Some men act as though their work is done the moment their bride says “I do.”
 It’s almost as though, on their wedding day, they take their to-do list and put a check mark next to “find a wife.”
-Then after the honeymoon, it’s back to work —and back to that to-do list —with many more battles to win and more check marks to make.
-Perhaps the most interesting part of this phenomenon in men is that, at the same moment they’re feeling a sense of finality about their wedding day accomplishment, their brides are seeing it as just a beginning.
+Then after the honeymoon, it’s back to work.
+And they’re back to that to-do list —with many more battles to win and more check marks to make.
+Perhaps the most interesting part of this phenomenon in men is that they’re feeling a sense of finality about their wedding day accomplishment.
+But their brides are seeing it as just a beginning.
 (Robert Wolgemuth, Mark DeVries, From the book, The Most Important Year in a Woman’s Life/ The Most Important Year in a Man’s Life)

 • During the honeymoon period, there is a tremendous amount of goodwill, trust, and a willingness to adjust.
-You both have a narrow window of opportunity to change bad habits in yourselves, set some ground rules, and become aware of the other’s needs, strengths, and weaknesses.
-This is the time in which you will develop your communication patterns.
+You both have a narrow window of opportunity to change bad habits in yourselves.
+This is a time to set some ground rules, and become aware of the other’s needs, strengths, and weaknesses.
+This is also the time in which you will develop your communication patterns.
 (Kay Coles James, from the book: What I Wish I’d Known Before I Got Married)

 • Unfortunately, after the honeymoon period ends, too many couples forget to make their marriages a number one priority.
 They start to take each other for granted.
 Everything else seems more important— careers, children, hobbies, community involvement, and personal pursuits.
 And when marriages aren’t attended to as they should be, trouble sets in.
 Couples start arguing about every little thing.
 Or, they simply grow apart.
 And although growing apart isn’t a marital death sentence, it requires hard work to set things on course.
 (Michele Weiner-Davis)